tolani007/BrilliantEigentikiData2025/README.md

 4. Publish directory: `build`
 5. Deploy!

-**Live URL:** Once deployed, your site will be available at a URL like `https://your-project.vercel.app` or `https://your-project.netlify.app`.
-Update this README with your actual deployment URL after deployment.
+**Live URL:** Your site is automatically deployed and updates whenever you push to GitHub!

+**Auto-Deployment:** Vercel automatically rebuilds and deploys your site whenever you push changes to the `main` branch.
+Just push to GitHub and your changes will be live in 1-2 minutes!

+For detailed deployment instructions, see `DEPLOYMENT.md` or `QUICK_START.md`.

 For detailed instructions, see `DEPLOYMENT.md` or `QUICK_START.md`.